 We offered a stone honing service to remove all the etches from the surface with our exclusive stone-safe products and high-end honing pads.
 We assured the owner the entire floor would have a renewed appearance when we were finished.
 She was pleased with our assessment and the solution we proposed.
 The owner accepted our offer and agreed to set up a date for the job.

 We returned on the scheduled date for the stone honing process.
 It was going to be a thorough procedure that required our high-end equipment and our professional, effective methods.
 To achieve full restoration, we had to perform several steps.
 We needed to address the etches on the floor, but first we made sure the surface was ready for it.
 We began by cleaning the stone.
 We used our exclusive stone-safe cleaner and a high-speed scrubber.
-This product now has an enhanced antimicrobial formula that can help inhibit the growth of bacteria and fungi.
-The surface can stay sanitized for up to a week after application.
+This product now has enhanced properties that can help inhibit the growth of bacteria, fungi, mold and microorganisms.
 When the floor was completely clean, we performed all the necessary repairs in the grout lines, removing all the dirt and fixing all the damages.
 When this step was completed, we were ready to begin the honing process.

 To hone the stone, we ran our high-grade pads, each with increased levels of grit.
 We continued grinding until all the etches and stains were removed.
 To reach the gloss desired by our client, we used a series of abrasive materials and our special powders.
 We grinded the surface until we obtained the semi-gloss finish the owner requested.
 We painstakingly worked on the entire floor and left the stone with a cleaner and brighter look.
 With the right maintenance, this great condition would last for a long time.